sacs-epfl/shatter/README.rst

 Installation
 ============

-Before cloning, ensure that ypou have Git LFS installed.
+Before cloning, ensure that you have Git LFS installed.
 If not, you can install it using the following command:

 .. code-block:: bash